JohnAD/slone-web/README.md

 - A string (simple or long).
 - A `?` to indicate that the value is unknown.
 In SQL parlance, this is often called a NULL.
-- A subdocument, indicated started with a `{*` symbol sequence at the start and a `*}` symbol sequence at the end.
+- A subdocument, indicated started with a `{` symbol sequence at the start and a `}` symbol sequence at the end.

-An entry value MUST NOT be none (`_`).
+An entry value MUST NOT be nothing (`_`).
 If entry does not have value, it should simply be not included in the document.

 ## SIMPLE STRING ENCODING